Build a Concentrated Solar Water Heater

 Making the Parabolic Solar Collector

-The key component of a concentrated solar water heater is a parabolic trough
+The key component of a typical DIY (and many commercial) concentrated solar water heater is a parabolic trough

-which focusses all of the light hitting it onto a pipe containing oil.
+which focusses all of the sunlight hitting it onto a pipe through which oil is being pumped to be heated up.

-of the parabola).
-If you print this, or any other suitable parabola onto 2mm squared paper
+of the parabola) suitably close to the base of the trough.
+If you print this, or any other similar parabola onto 2mm squared paper

-It is well worth making a small model of your proposed solar collector
+It is well worth making a scale model (pictured above) of your proposed solar collector

 Building a Concentrated Solar Water Heater